Food Truck Branding: The Definitive Guide

 We’ve already discussed some practical considerations for your design – it must be visible from a distance, easily recognized, and showcase your food truck’s menu.

 But, the design decisions don’t end there.
-Color, graphics and fonts are the building blocks of your brand’s design.
+Color, graphics, and fonts are your brand’s design building blocks.